kaijuhasuoka99/gpt/README.md

 ```
 Set the `--data_path` option to specify the dataset path.
 The `--language` option should correspond to the dataset language.

 Since this is a simple implementation, there is no learning rate scheduling.
 Adjust `batch_size`, `seq_len`, and `n_layer` in `GPTConfig` according to your machine's capabilities.
-The method used to create the dataset combinations is not optimal for large-scale datasets.
+There are various ways to create a dataset.
+In `train.py`, all words are specified as the initial words, but this method is very inefficient for large-scale datasets.

 ## Generation
 To generate text using a trained model, run: